 Over recent months there has been increasing comment in the media about issues relating to Guaranteed Minimum Pensions.
 Under the old State Pension, before 2016, there were two main components; a basic State Pension and a state earnings-related pension, commonly known as SERPS, later the State Second Pension.
 Some people, typically those with a defined benefit (or final salary) pension, may at some point in their career have been ‘contracted out’ of the State Second Pension.
 In return for giving up the right to a State Second Pension, employers and employees paid lower National Insurance contributions (NICs).
 Employers had to promise that the Company pension they provided would match the State Second Pension their employee would have received.
 This is known as the ‘Guaranteed Minimum Pension’, or GMP.

-Issues have been identified by Her Majesty’s Revenue and Customs (HMRC) and the High Court which mean we must review all member records to ensure that the benefits being paid and/or accrued are correct.
+Issues have been identified by HM Revenue & Customs (HMRC) and the High Court which mean we must review all member records to ensure that the benefits being paid and/or accrued are correct.
 It is likely that there will be some members who have been receiving either over or under payments.
 However, due to the Plan’s strong financial position the Trustee, and the Company, have confirmed that in resolving these issues a) no member will be asked to repay any overpayments identified and b) no member’s pension will be reduced.

 How did the GMP work?

 GMP could be built up between 1978 and 1997.
 It’s important because HMRC uses this GMP calculation to work out how much State Pension you’re due.
 If you’ve been contracted out of the State Second Pension during your working life, the GMP is deducted from your State Pension entitlement to reflect the fact that you have paid less NICs and are due to get a higher private pension.